alandias01/WebTutorials/npmtutorial/readme.txt

+npm init -y
+npm i jquery webpack webpack-cli webpack-dev-server style-loader css-loader rxjs rxjs-compat ag-grid-community

+each package is separated by space and not all are needed

 webpack
 without webpack.config.js, webpack assumes entry point of project is src/index and will output result in dist/main.js minified and optimized

-npm init -y
-npm i jquery webpack webpack-cli style-loader css-loader rxjs rxjs-compat ag-grid-community

-in package.json, scripts section under "test", add "build":"webpack" create webpack.config.js, add css part

 mkdir dist
  create index.html, add to bottom in body tag <script src="main.js"></script>